General

 2. FIRE - Financial Independence Retire Early

 When thinking about this lifestyle the obvious question is: will I have enough money?
-The two most important components are recurring income and keeping a low overhead.
-A detailed, overall financial plan will also ensure that you haven't missed anything and a professional, second set of eyes has reviewed everything for you.
-Financial sacrifices now can lead to financial independence later in life!
+The two most important components are recurring income, and keeping a low overhead.
+A detailed, overall financial plan will ensure that you haven't missed anything and that a professional, second set of eyes has reviewed everything for you.
+Financial sacrifices now, can lead to financial independence later in life!

 3. Retirement Plan matching for a DCPP

 Employers often offer a matching program to encourage employees to save for their retirement.
-We have seen this range from a low of 2% all the way up to 9%.
-Meaning that if you put in 2% the company will also give you 2%.
+We have seen this range from 2% up to 9%; meaning that if you put in 2% the company will also give you 2%.
 You should generally maximize this "free money" from your employer and invest it according to your expected cash needs / retirement horizon.

 4. RRIF vs. RRSP withdrawal